spyderbat/api_examples/python/docs/SourceDataApi.md

     data_type = "dataType_example" # str |
     org_uid = "orgUID_example" # str |
     source_uid = "sourceUID_example" # str |
+    encoding = "encoding_example" # str | must be gzip
+    file = open('/path/to/file', 'rb') # file_type | The file to upload.
+The file must be a valid gzip-ed JSON file.

     # example passing only required values which don't have defaults set
     try:
         # Send data to a source, this is expected to be gzip compressed nd-json.
-The 'Content-Encoding' header should be specified with a value of 'gzip'
+The 'Content-Encoding' header should be specified with a value of 'gzip'.
+Alternatively, a multi-part form upload may be used with gzipped data up to a maximum size of 1MB.
-        api_instance.src_send_data(data_type, org_uid, source_uid)
+        api_instance.src_send_data(data_type, org_uid, source_uid, encoding, file)
     except spyderbat_api.ApiException as e:
         print("Exception when calling SourceDataApi->src_send_data: %s\n" % e)
 ```